-Residents with osteopathic degrees may apply to ACGME-accredited Independent Plastic Surgery training programs only if they have successfully completed a surgical residency in General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Urology or Thoracic Surgery sufficient to qualify for certification by the corresponding ABMS surgical board.
+Residents with osteopathic degrees may apply to ACGME-accredited Independent Plastic Surgery training programs only if they have successfully completed a surgical residency in General Surgery, Vascular Surgery, Neurological Surgery, Orthopaedic Surgery, Urology or Thoracic Surgery sufficient to gualify for certification by the corresponding ABMS surgical board.

-Residents in an AOA general surgery residency program that receives accreditation by the ACGME may meet the ABPS prerequisite training requirements for entry into an ACGME accredited Independent plastic surgery program only if they are able to present evidence of their admissibility to the American Board of Surgery (ABS) Examination process.
+Residents in an AOA general surgery residency training program that receives accreditation by the ACGME may meet the ABPS prerequisite training requirements for entry into an ACGME-accredited Independent plastic surgery program only if they are able to present evidence of their admissibility to the American Board of Surgery (ABS) Examination process.
 AOA residents must apply to the ABPS by sending the following to the Board Office:

 - 1. Resident Registration and Evaluation of Training Form - 2.
-Evaluation of Training Fee - Letter from the ABS verifying eligibility to apply to the ABS examination and certification process.
+Copy of osteopathic degree (D.O.) - 3.
+Evaluation of Training Fee - 4.
+Letter from the ABS verifying eligibility to apply to the ABS examination and certification process